falun/aspartame/README.md

 ### Aspartame

-A `go:generate` tool that makes enums slightly less annoying (to me).
+A `go:generate` tool that makes some go things (currently only "enums") slightly less annoying to me.
 Probably not idiomatic.

 ##### Usage